 Fortunately, there are a variety of ways to improve your chances of ranking on the first page of the search results.
 If you’re able to understand the basic factors search engines evaluate when deciding which websites hold the most value to online users, it’s easy to cut through the noise in the market and catch the eye of prospects.

 Law firm SEO ranking factors can be broken down into three categories:

 The words and other types of content, such as images, on the pages of the website of your law firm.
 Ensuring your website has high-quality content will improve user experience and will contribute to improving your website’s search engine rankings; particularly if your content is likely to fulfill user intent.

 Backlinks and off-page citations

 The impression, credibility, and authority that your law firm has online when compared to other law firms.
 This is influenced by the number of external website domains and pages referring traffic to your website.

 The user experience is a major ranking factor when Google is in the process of ranking your website.
 That means taking into consideration page speed, title tags and site structure are long-term goals you should aspire to.

 Why is SEO for lawyers so important?

-SEO can seem difficult to get your head around, especially if your law firm has never invested into this type of marketing, but it’s an essential component to a basic marketing strategy for law firms.
+SEO can seem difficult to get your head around, especially if your law firm has never invested in this type of marketing, but it’s an essential component to a basic marketing strategy for law firms.

 Now that we’ve outlined the basic definition of SEO and why it’s so important for law firms and attorneys, let’s dive further into each of the factors important to SEO ranking.